nmmull/compsig/README.md

 composer/programmer (we never want to stifle musical creativity by making the means of composition too restrictive).

-This poses a challenge to newcomers: learning a audio PL isn't just learning new syntax; it may be learning a new framework for composition.
+This poses a challenge to newcomers: learning an audio PL isn't just learning new syntax; it may be learning a new framework for composition.
 And although these frameworks can be very similar, even small differences in what kinds of operations are supported can be